- Commencement Sign-up

 - Family FAQ

-On-line registration for Spring 2017 Commencement is now closed.
+On-line registration for Spring 2018 Commencement is coming soon.

 Degree candidates who do not sign up by March 24th will be charged a late fee and may not be listed in the program.
 Please refer to the links at the top for information about obtaining guest tickets, directions, parking, renting a cap & gown, obtaining your diploma, attending the University's ceremony (Convocation), purchasing professional photographs and much more!